vgali7/RAG-implementation/README.md

 Semantic Kernel -

+Microsoft created an open source SDK called semantic kernel used for automated AI function chains - github copilot is an example

+It acts as an alternative to langchain/llamaindex/etc

 An LLM needs more information than the api is was built on.
 One way is prompt engineering

-Microsoft created an open source SDK called semantic kernel used for automated AI function chains - github copilot is an example

 It is commonly used for creating complex code on the fly, but has a purpose in prompting as well - reading intent of a prompt, and even configuring it in the following ways: